mikezackles/Bisect/README.md

 Horizontal and vertical commands can be interleaved.

 Works in normal mode, insert mode, and all visual modes.
+(Note that insert mode was added after version 2.0 on vim.org, so you'll currently need to install from this repository if you wish to use it).

 Paging
 ------

 By default, H,J,K, and L will center the cursor half a page to the left, down, up, or right, respectively.
+This isn't currently enabled in insert mode for obvious reasons.

+Also note that paging will currently cancel visual selections.
+Unfortunately I'm not terribly hopefully about getting this working any time soon because of the way vim handles visual mode.

 VirtualEdit
 -----------